aniruduh/Inter-city-Map/README.md

 10. Object-Oriented Programming (OOP) Concepts:
 * The project encapsulates functionalities within a class ('mapp'), leveraging OOP concepts for modularity, encapsulation, and ease of maintenance.

-    These implementation details collectively contribute to a well-structured and efficient solution for the inter-city map project.
-The choice of data structures and algorithms is tailored to address the specific requirements of city navigation, ensuring accuracy and speed in determining optimal routes and distances.
+**These implementation details collectively contribute to a well-structured and efficient solution for the inter-city map project.
+The choice of data structures and algorithms is tailored to address the specific requirements of city navigation, ensuring accuracy and speed in determining optimal routes and distances.**

+## Conclusion

+In conclusion, the implementation of an inter-city map using C++ and graph algorithms has yielded a versatile and efficient solution for navigating between cities.
+The project leverages data structures and algorithms to construct a comprehensive representation of city connections, considering both day and night travel scenarios.
+The use of the Floyd-Warshall algorithm enables the determination of the shortest distances between all pairs of cities, providing valuable insights into the city network.

+Additionally, the modification of Dijkstra's algorithm allows users to find the shortest path from a specified starting city to a destination city, taking into account the time of day for optimal routing.
+The incorporation of priority queues and efficient data structures enhances the speed and responsiveness of the pathfinding process.